Success story – Mrs Zhou

-Being part of an ‘education revolution’ in China
+Being part of an ‘education reform’ in China

 ‘The ideology of teaching and learning is changing and it’s important for teachers to adapt and learn how to teach in this new environment’

 With over thirty years’ experience as a teacher, Mrs Zhou has witnessed huge changes in China’s education system.
 Historically, China has strived for students to focus on passing exams and achieving high grades – even at primary school level.
 However, over time, there has been – as Mrs Zhou calls it – ‘an education revolution’ in her experience.
 Children are now encouraged to be proactive learners and are inspired to explore all aspects of their learning and ask questions.
 As Mrs Zhou explains: ‘It means that more and more teachers are not simply evaluating students by their grades but by their behaviour, habits, attitudes and character’.

 How has ACTAsia’s Caring for Life education programme been part of this ‘revolution’?

 China’s ‘education revolution’ has, in part, been as a result of the introduction of ACTAsia’s Caring for Life (CFL) education programmes into Mrs Zhou’s school and nine Pioneer Schools across China.

 Mrs Zhou’s first meeting with Pei, proved hugely influential and allowed Mrs Zhou to clearly understand what CFL could offer the students.
 Seeing the opportunity for a collaboration with ACTAsia and the incredible benefits of the CFL programme, Mrs Zhou set about introducing this unique and award-winning programme to her school.